brndnmtthws/brndn-io/content/posts/the-10x-engineer-is-a-myth-its-more-like-100x/index.md

 computer person (when discussing people who write software and their corresponding output).

-I want to correct something.
-The 10x engineer is a misnomer because it _actually_ should be **"The 100x Engineer"**.
-Not only is the 100x engineer quite real, but most people wildly underestimate the value provided by the very best talent.
+Calling these people "10x engineers" undersells the point.
+In a lot of cases, the gap looks closer to **100x**.
+Most people don't have good intuition for just how much value the very best talent can create.
 One reason for this is that the human brain is very bad at understanding probabilities, distribution, compounding returns, and exponential growth.

-This isn't just theoretical.
 Research from Microsoft and Google has shown that the most productive engineers can be up to 100x more effective than their peers[^4].
 A study of over 1,000 software engineers found that the top 1% of contributors produced 25% of all code changes, while the bottom 50% contributed less than 5%[^5].
-These numbers might seem unbelievable, but they're backed by real data and research.
+That's the shape of the data, not just a thought experiment.

 You've likely heard of the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle) before, which is a